Yorkshire pudding are roasted, risen, batter puddings usually served as a roast dinner side in Ireland and throughout the United Kingdom.

 Place the oiled muffin tray into the heated oven for 3 to 5 minutes to heat the oil.
 Watch the oil does not burn.

-Remove the muffin tray from the oven when the oil is hot.
+Remove the muffin tin from the oven when the oil is hot.
+Be careful handling the hot muffin tin with piping hot oil.
+Any splash of oil could easily burn your skin.

 Divide the batter evenly between the twelve muffin cups.